neondatabase/website/content/docs/guides/drizzle-migrations.md

 npm install -D drizzle-kit dotenv
 ```

-We add the DATABASE_URL environment variable to the `.env` file, which we'll use to connect to our Neon database.
-Use the connection string obtained from the Neon console earlier:
+Add the `DATABASE_URL` environment variable to your `.env` file, which you'll use to connect to our Neon database.
+Use the connection string that you obtained from the Neon console earlier:

 ```bash
 # .env
 DATABASE_URL=NEON_DATABASE_CONNECTION_STRING
 ```

-Test that the starter `Hono.js` application is working by running `npm run dev` in the terminal.
-You should see the `Hello, Hono!` message by navigating to `http://localhost:3000` in your browser.
+Test that the starter `Hono.js` application works by running `npm run dev` in the terminal.
+You should see the `Hello, Hono!` message when you navigate to `http://localhost:3000` in your browser.

 ### Set up the database schema

-Now, we will define the schema for our application using the `Drizzle` ORM.
-Create a new file at `src/schema.ts` and add the following code to it.
+Now, we will define the schema for the application using the `Drizzle` ORM.
+Create a new `schema.ts` file in your `src` directory and add the following code:

 ```typescript
 // src/schema.ts